U.K. Prime Minister Says 'Highly Likely' Russia Responsible For Ex-Spy Poisoning

 "Skripal had retired from Russia's SVR foreign intelligence service, a successor to the KGB, when he was arrested and convicted in 2006 of working undercover for Britain's MI6.
 In 2010 he arrived in the U.K. as part of a prisoner swap between Moscow and Washington."

-When BBC asked Russian President Vladimir Putin whether Russia was responsible, he replied: "Get to the bottom of things there, then we'll discuss this."
+When the BBC asked Russian President Vladimir Putin whether Russia was responsible, he replied: "Get to the bottom of things there, then we'll discuss this."

-"Having established that a nerve agent is the cause of the symptoms leading us to treat this as attempted murder, I can also confirm that we believe that the two people who became unwell were targeted specifically," Metropolitan Police counterterrorism chief Mark Rowley said at a press conference last week, Scott added.
+"Having established that a nerve agent is the cause of the symptoms leading us to treat this as attempted murder, I can also confirm that we believe that the two people who became unwell were targeted specifically," Metropolitan Police counterterrorism chief Mark Rowley said at a news conference last week, Scott added.

 Nerve agents are "designed only to kill," Leeds University toxicologist Alastair Hay told NPR.
-The weapons "work by blocking the message from the nerves to the muscles," which could cause problems for the muscles used to breathe, potentially causing people to asphyxiate.
+The weapons "work by blocking the message from the nerves to the muscles," which could affect the muscles used to breathe, potentially causing asphyxiation.

-"Trace contamination" was found at two Salisbury establishments – The Mill Pub and Zizzi Restaurant – which was announced Sunday by England's chief medical officer, as NPR's Amy Held reported.
+"Trace contamination" was found at two Salisbury establishments — The Mill Pub and Zizzi Restaurant — England's chief medical officer announced Sunday, as NPR's Amy Held reported.
 People in those establishments on March 4 or 5 were encouraged to clean the clothes they were wearing or wipe down belongings.

 At the same time, officials stated that there is "no immediate health risk."
 A policeman who was responding to the incident, Det.
 Sgt.
 Nick Bailey, remains in "serious but stable condition," May said Monday.